Party Heard Around the World

-Party Heard Around the World is the ninth studio album by American country music group Lonestar, released on April 27, 2010.
+Party Heard Around the World is the eighth studio album by American country music group Lonestar, released on April 27, 2010.
 It is the band's first studio album since 2006's Mountains.
 It debuted at No. 20 on the Billboard Country Albums chart and No. 100 on the Billboard 200, selling 5,000 copies in its first week.
 It is the only album to feature Cody Collins on lead vocals since Richie McDonald left in 2007 to pursue a solo career then returned the following year.

 Background

-Party Heard Around the World is their first and only release with lead vocalist Cody Collins, who joined Lonestar in 2007, after the departure of lead singer Richie McDonald.
-It is also the first release for Saguaro Road Records.
+Party Heard Around the World is their only studio album with lead vocalist Cody Collins, who joined Lonestar in 2007, after the departure of lead singer Richie McDonald.
+However, this album was not Lonestar's first release to feature him; the group previously recorded the Christmas album My Christmas List with Collins.
+This album was exclusively sold for a limited time at Cracker Barrel restaurants.
+Party Heard Around the World is also the band's only release for Saguaro Road Records.

 On March 31, Lonestar gave an exclusive concert for QVC where they performed some of their hit songs, such as "Amazed" and "I'm Already There", and some selections from Party Heard Around the World.

 Lonestar was featured as the first "house band" on The Price Is Right on June 17, 2010.
 In their appearance, they performed The Price Is Right theme song throughout the show, and Party Heard Around the World featured in one of the two showcases.